grrywlsn/plexify/README.md

 ## MusicBrainz Integration

 Plexify includes integration with the MusicBrainz database to provide additional track identification information.
-When tracks are not found in your Plex library, Plexify will automatically:
+When tracks are not found in your Plex library, plexify will automatically:

 1. **Search by ISRC** (if available): Uses the International Standard Recording Code to find the exact track in MusicBrainz
 2. **Search by Artist/Title** (fallback): If ISRC is not available or not found, searches by artist and title combination